cyshen11/cyshen11.github.io/_projects/sharepoint-rag-app.md

 `init_sharepoint_loader` function requires 2 parameters `DOCUMENT_LIBRARY_ID` and `FOLDER_ID` which I got it from this [documentation](https://python.langchain.com/docs/integrations/document_loaders/microsoft_sharepoint/){:target="\_blank"}.
 This function also read the `O365_TOKEN` in Streamlit secrets, convert it to JSON and save the JSON at this directory `Path.home() / ".credentials"`.
 This JSON will be used as token to initialize the SharePointLoader.

+Please ensure that `o365_token.txt` and the `.credentials` folder are added to your `.gitignore` file to prevent accidental leakage of sensitive tokens.

 ```python
 directory_path = Path.home() / ".credentials"